nishant-/microservice-jms-example/README.md

 1. Apache ActiveMQ Broker
 2. MongoDB

-producer microservice will send a messag to a JMS Queue. consumer microservice listens for messages on the queue, as soon as it is available, receives it, and, stores its contents in a mongodb database.
+Producer microservice will send a messag to a JMS Queue.
+Consumer microservice listens for messages on the queue, as soon as it is available, receives it, and, stores its contents in a mongodb database.

-producer runs on port 8120 and consumer on 8121.
+Producer runs on port 8120 and consumer on 8121.

 use endpoint - http://localhost:8120/ to post messages to the queue.
 <br>